-PUMPS CRITERIA HCPCS Ambulatory infusion pump 2 Medically necessary when used for one of the following indications: A. Iron Poisoning: administration of deferoxamine for the treatment of acute iron poisoning and iron overload; B. Chemotherapy for liver cancer: treatment of primary hepatocellular carcinoma or colorectal cancer where this disease is unresectable; OR, where the patient refuses surgical excision of the tumor; C. With opioid drugs when used for intractable pain caused by cancer.
+PUMPS CRITERIA HCPCS Ambulatory infusion Medically necessary when used for one of the following indications: E0780 Ambulatory infusion pump 18 Medically necessary when used for one of the following indications: A. Iron Poisoning: administration of deferoxamine for the treatment of acute iron poisoning and iron overload; B. Chemotherapy for liver cancer: treatment of primary hepatocellular carcinoma or colorectal cancer where this disease is unresectable; OR, where the patient refuses surgical excision of the tumor; C. With opioid drugs when used for intractable pain caused by cancer.
 D. To administer a drug considered reasonable and necessary by either: 1.
-Prolonged infusion of at least 8 hours because of proven improved clinical efficacy (i.e., proven or generally accepted to have significant advantages over intermittent bolus administration regimens or infusions lasting less than 8 hours) or 2.
-Intermittent infusion, each episode of infusion lasting less than 8 hours, and both of the following criteria: a.
+Prolonged infusion of at least 8 hours because of proven improved clinical efficacy (i.e., proven or generally accepted to have significant advantages over intermittent bolus administration regimens or infusions lasting less than 8 hours, and both of the following criteria: a.
 Does not require the return to the physician's office prior to the beginning of each infusion. b.
-Strictly controlled rate of infusion is necessary because systemic toxicity or adverse effects of the drug are unavoidable without infusing it at a controlled rate as indicated in the Physician's Desk Reference, or the U.S. Pharmacopeia Drug Information E0780 E0781 Gastric suction pump, home model 11 Medically necessary for home use for gastric suction due to inability to empty gastric secretions through normal gastrointestinal functions.
-E2000 Implantable infusion pumps 2 Medically necessary when meeting both of the following: A. One of the following indications: 1.
-Chemotherapy for liver cancer: primary hepatocellular carcinoma or Duke's Class D colorectal cancer, in which the metastases are limited to the liver and where either the disease is unresectable, or the patient refuses excision of the tumor; 2.
+Strictly controlled rate of infusion is necessary because systemic toxicity or adverse effects of the drug are unavoidable without infusing it at a controlled rate as indicated in the Physician's Desk Reference, or the U.S. Pharmacopeia Drug Information. c.
+Note: An infusion pump used to deliver nutritional E0780 E0781 requirements.
+Please refer to LA.CP.MP.163 TPN IDPN.
+Gastric suction pump, home model 19 Medically necessary for home use for gastric suction due to inability to empty gastric secretions through normal gastrointestinal functions.
+E2000 Implantable infusion Medically necessary when meeting both of the following: E0782 pumps 18 A. One of the following indications: E0783 Pumps Chemotherapy for liver cancer: primary hepatocellular E0785 carcinoma or Duke's Class D colorectal cancer, in which the metastases are limited to the liver and where either the disease is unresectable, or the patient refuses excision of the tumor; 2.
 Anti-spasmodic drugs for severe spasticity: administered intrathecal to treat chronic intractable spasticity in patients unresponsive to less invasive medical therapy including both of the following: a.
-A 6-week trial of noninvasive methods, such as oral anti-spasmodic drugs, which failed to adequately E0782 E0783 E0785 E0786
+A 6-week trial of noninvasive methods, such as oral anti-spasmodic drugs, that failed to adequately control the spasticity or produced intolerable side effects; b.
+Prior to pump implantation, there has been a favorable response to a trial of intrathecal dose of the anti-spasmodic drug; E0786 3.
+Opioid drugs for treatment of chronic intractable pain- see LA.CP.MP.173 Implantable Intrathecal Pain Pumps; 4.
+Other uses when all of the following are met: a.
+The drug is reasonable and necessary for the treatment of the individual;